Cornbread Sausage Stuffing

 DIRECTIONS:

 • Preheat the oven to 325°.
-Place cornbread on a sheet pan and bake for 30 minutes, tossing a few times. try dry out the cornbread and get crust on it.
+Place 6-7 cups leftover cornbread on a sheet pan and bake for 30 minutes, tossing a few times.
+You want to dry out the cornbread, so it's crusty.
 Set aside.

 • Turn the oven up to 350°.

-• In a large skillet over medium high heat, add the sausage and break apart with the back of a wooden spoon.
+• In a large skillet over medium-high heat, add 1 pound spicy Italian sausage and break it apart with the back of a wooden spoon.
 Cook until browned.

-• Stir in the celery, onion, and garlic and cook for 2-3 minutes until the vegetables start to get tender.
+• Stir in 1½ cups celery, 1½ cups onion, and 5 large cloves garlic and cook for 2-3 minutes until the vegetables start to get tender.

-• Add the corn and green chiles to the sausage mixture and stir to combine.
-Cook for 2-3 minutes, then add the thyme, sage and wine.
+• Add ½ cup corn kernels and 8 ounce can diced green chiles to the sausage mixture and stir to combine.
+Cook for 2-3 minutes, then add 1½ tablespoons fresh thyme, 1½ tablespoons fresh sage and ⅓ cup white wine.
 Cook for 2-3 minutes to cook off most of the alcohol.
 Remove from heat.

-• In a small bowl whisk together the chicken stock and egg.
+• In a small bowl, whisk together 1½ cups chicken stock from rotisserie chicken and 1 extra large egg.

 • Spray a 2 quart casserole dish with vegetable spray and transfer the stuffing to the casserole.
-Dot the top of the stuffing with butter and bake for 30-35 minutes or until the top of the casserole is hot and crusty.
+Dot the top of the cornbread sausage stuffing 2 tablespoons butter and bake for 30-35 minutes or until the top of the casserole is hot and crusty.

 NUTRITION: